mafn/Ampel-ZTF/README.md

 # ZTF support for AMPEL

 <br><br>
-ZTF specific implementations for Ampel such as:
+ZTF-specific implementations for Ampel such as:

 - An _AlertSupplier_ compatible with IPAC generated alerts
 - Shaper classes for ingestion